This video is unavailable because we were unable to load a message from our sponsors.

 "I definitely want [viewers] to know that Victor is outgoing and kind and also kind of a fixer.
 He always puts other people’s issues over his own," Cimino recently told ET's Leanne Aguilera of his character.
 "But also, at the same token, this is a story about his journey of self-discovery."

-It's not just his acting chops that will make viewers fall in love, though.
+It's not just his acting chops that made viewers fall in love, though.
 Keep reading for five more reasons that make Cimino the breakout star of the summer.

 When he's not making you laugh or cry as Victor, Cimino will make you swoon even more by breaking out his guitar and delighting you with a song.
 Most recently, Cimino took to Instagram to share a video of him covering H.E.R and Daniel Caesar's 2017 track, "Best Part."
 His smooth vocals and guitar skills are sure to impress.